 A good friend wrote me recently.
 He said that his twelve-year-old son has begun to wonder if life is meaningless and if death ruins the joy of life.
-This is an intelligent, athletic, handsome young man with loving, highly educated, and economically successful parents, living in a first world country.
-Truth be told this young man’s grandfather has recently die and his grandmother is gravely ill.
+This is an intelligent, athletic, handsome young man with loving, highly educated, and economically successful parents, living in a first-world country.
+Truth be told this young man’s grandfather has recently died and his grandmother is gravely ill.
 But even absent these tragedies, the question inevitably arises.
 Why is this?

 WHY DO WE WANT TO KNOW IF LIFE IS MEANINGFUL?

 The question of the meaning of life arises for almost anyone who begins to think.
 As Camus said, “beginning to think is beginning to be undermined.”
 The desire to make sense out of life is a primary motivator of human life.
 As the famous cultural anthropologist Clifford Geertz said: “The drive to make sense out of experience, to give it form and order, is evidently as real and pressing as the more familiar biological needs.”
 Thus the question emanates, in part, from a deep wellspring of biological and psychological need; the need to answer the question springs from our nature, reaching in some sense into the genome itself.